 Integration is a tortuous, generations-long climb for France’s Muslims.
 The grade grows steeper whenever popular prejudice is aggravated by car burnings and attacks on the police by immigrants or their young adult children.
 Perhaps nowhere is the ascent tougher than from one of France’s roughest housing projects, the Cité Félix-Pyat in Marseille.
 Perhaps nowhere is the effort to open the way more pronounced than in the Goutte d’Or.

-Continue reading about the Muslim communities of Paris and Marseille in Chuck Sudetic’s “The Future Is Open” (available in English and French).
+Continue reading about the Muslim communities of Paris and Marseille in Chuck Sudetic’s Muslims in France: “The Future Is Open” (available in English and French).
 The At Home in Europe project report on Muslims in Paris will be released next month.